fenkicorp/calm-dental-care/fees.md

   </tbody>
 </table>

-Please note, in the case of private dental care we reserve the right to charge for failed appointments (where less than 24hrs notice is given).
-These will be charged at a rate of £1 per minute of lost appointment time
+<p>Please note, in the case of private dental care we reserve the right to charge for failed appointments (where less than 24hrs notice is given).
+These will be charged at a rate of £1 per minute of lost appointment time </p>